unhcr/dataviz-styleguide/README.md

 Each element also has an "overrides" file, in which you can add your own CSS rules related to that element.
 Here's an [example pull request that overrides the color of header and h1 elements](https://github.com/unhcr/dataviz-styleguide/pull/65/files#diff-9e65d7a27b59b21f3bdaf6a590bfaba6R9).

 Variables that apply to the entire theme, rather than a specific element, can be found in `semantic/src/themes/unhcr/globals/site.variables`.
 Here's an [example pull request that modifies the global border radius](https://github.com/unhcr/dataviz-styleguide/pull/53/files).

+If you want to see how the variables are being translated into CSS, have a look at the "definitions", for example `semantic/src/definitions/elements/button.less`.
+Typically we will not need to modify these definition files, only variables, but it's useful to reference these to see how variables are being used.